-- If a facility approaches 115% of its Load Dump limit, the PJM Operator will study the loss of the contingency element and the overloaded facility. - o If the study results indicate no additional facilities will be overloaded over 115% of their Load Dump limit, this is determined to be a localized event and no additional pre-contingency actions will be taken. - o If the study results in an additional facility(s) over 115% of its Load Dump rating, the operator will continue the analysis to also trip the additional circuits.
+- If a facility approaches 115% of its Load Dump limit post-contingency, the PJM operator will study the loss of the contingency element and the overloaded facility. - o If the study results indicate no additional facilities will be overloaded over 115% of their Load Dump limit, this is determined to be a localized event and no additional pre-contingency actions will be taken. - o If the study results in an additional facility(s) over 115% of its Load Dump rating, the operator will continue the analysis to also simulate trip the additional facilities.
 This analysis will be performed tripping a maximum of 5 facilities.
-If the study indicates either a non-converged case OR continues to show facilities exceeding 115% of their Load Dump limits, this will be considered a potential cascade situation.
-The PJM operator will review the results with the Transmission Owner and direct pre-contingency Load Shed.
+If the study indicates either a non-converged case (See NOTE 2) OR if the analysis continues to show facilities exceeding 115% of their Load Dump limits, this will be considered a potential cascade situation.
+The PJM operator will review the results with the Transmission Owner and direct pre-contingency Load Shed (see NOTE 3).

-If both PJM and the impacted TO(s) operators agree the non-convergence is the result of an unsupportable radial load pocket (i.e. local voltage collapse) or the overloaded facility is serving radial load, this will be considered a local event and pre-contingency load shed will NOT be instructed by PJM.
+NOTE 2: If both PJM and the impacted TO(s) operators agree the non-convergence is the result of an unsupportable radial load pocket in the final state after taking out the initial contingency and overloaded elements (i.e. local voltage collapse), this will be considered a local event and pre-contingency load shed will NOT be instructed by PJM.

-Load Shed will be directed in the amount needed to maintain the post contingency flow below 115% of the Load Dump limit on the original contingency within 30-minutes of detection of the potential cascade situation.
+NOTE 3: Load Shed will be directed in the amount needed to maintain the post contingency flow below 115% of the Load Dump limit on the original contingency within 30-minutes of verification of the potential cascade situation.